vsulli/MentalMathProgram/README.md

 year-month-day time

-*** need to update submenu to keep track of fastest time while solving then at the end of session update record given that digits are already stored DON'T DO AFTER EVERY QUESTION
+**** need to update submenu to keep track of fastest time while solving then at the end of session update record given that digits are already stored DON'T DO AFTER EVERY QUESTIO

-*** need to update modify record function
+** modify record to store which numbers were used?